chef/chef-web-docs/content/saas/get_started.md

 ### Create a User in CLI

 Create a new user associated with the new Chef Organization and leverage in the credentials file.
-Create your new user account using the [knife user create](https://docs.chef.io/workstation/knife_user/) command.
+Create your new account using the [knife user create](https://docs.chef.io/workstation/knife_user/) command.
 For example, to create a User named chefadmin:

 ```sh
 knife user create chefadmin --first-name Chef --last-name Admin --email chefadmin@mycompany.com –password securepassword -f chefadmin.pem